Website Manager

 Welcome to the MYAA Basketball League.

-Registration opens every year September 1st and closes September 30th.
-We base the number of teams on registrations as of 10/1 and if teams are full, we close the division with no late entries.
+Registration opens September 1st and closes September 30th every year.
+Once registration closes, we base the number of teams on registrations as of 10/1 and if teams are full, we close the division with no late entries.
 The only way to guarantee entry is to register by 9/30.

 Basketball is offered to boys and girls from Millcreek and surrounding areas that are in Kindergarten to 12th Grade.
 It is the intention of the program to offer an environment where the children learn the skills of basketball, respect for the game and coaches, sportsmanship and to have fun.